carloselizondo05/BLVD-Customs-Business-Analytics-Dashboard/README.md

 #### 3.1 Delivery Preference
 **Business question:** What delivery options do customers actually want, and which are worth offering?

 The majority of customers chose free drop-off, followed by Canada Post shipping, with pick-up being the least popular.
-Delivery (paid courier) was rarely requested.
-This told us that offering free local drop-off was a genuine competitive advantage that drove conversions — customers valued the convenience.
-Canada Post volume was enough to justify keeping it as a standard option, but paid delivery was not worth building out further.
+This told us that offering free local drop-off was a genuine competitive advantage that drove conversions.
+Canada Post volume was enough to justify keeping it as a standard option, but paid courier delivery was not worth building out further.

 #### 3.2 Payment Preference
-**Business question:** Should we invest in payment infrastructure (card processing, etc.)?
+**Business question:** Should we invest in payment infrastructure?

 E-transfer dominated overwhelmingly over cash.
-This confirmed that keeping e-transfer as the primary payment method was the right call — there was no demand signal that justified the cost or complexity of card payment infrastructure for a business at our scale.
+This confirmed that keeping e-transfer as the primary payment method was the right call — there was no demand signal that justified the cost or complexity of card payment infrastructure at our scale.

-#### 3.3 Shared on Client's Instagram
+#### 3.3 Instagram Sharing Deal
 **Business question:** Does the 10% discount-for-a-story promotion actually drive word-of-mouth?

 A significant portion of customers took the Instagram sharing deal — posting our brand to their story in exchange for 10% off their next order.
-This was our primary marketing channel.
-The data confirmed two things: customers were incentivized to come back (repeat purchase driver) and we were getting genuine organic reach into new audiences through their networks.
-The cost of the discount was easily justified by the marketing exposure and the repeat purchase behaviour it created.
+The data confirmed two things: customers were incentivized to return (repeat purchase driver) and we were getting genuine organic reach into new audiences through their networks.
+The cost of the discount was easily justified by the marketing exposure and repeat purchase behaviour it created.

 ---